KunwarVSuryavanshi/IRSC/README.md

 # IRSC
 Indian Road Safety Campaign

-# Why
-This webpage is created for Indian Road Safety Campaign for selection process.
+This webpage is created for Indian Road Safety Campaign for the - selection process.